|Rating:||8.2 / 10|

 Why then would you want to buy boot that is super expensive and super heavy?

 Now the positives.
-Scarpa footwear is known for being an exceptional well made and durable boot and as mentioned my previous boots had a good thrashing over a seven year period and have only just died.
+Scarpa footwear is known for being an exceptional well made and durable boot and as mentioned my previous boots had a good thrashing over a seven year period before giving out.
 The leather upper is one piece, which means there are less gaps and holes for water to enter.
 This one piece production is not cheap requiring a larger piece of leather of high quality to create which contributes to the boot cost.
 These boots are well made and will last most hikers for a fairly long period depending on how much hiking you do so while they are expensive they are very good value for money given that I replace my trail runners at least twice a year.

 All said and done when do I wear these boots?
 For me the following conditions warrant their use: